Safe, confident students who can flourish

 Wellbeing Commitee Webinars

 Ensuring that our teachers feel equipped and knowledgeable about wellbeing is a crucial part of ensuring students learn well on this topic.
 Our wellbeing webinars for teachers give the opportunity for inspiring talks and opportunities for professional learning.
+To read more about benefits of working in Globeducate click here.

 Over the last four years, I have witnessed the significant impact that a focus on wellbeing can have on the whole school community.
 By bringing it into the everyday - through the language we use, the strategies we teach and the approach that we take - we enable our students to thrive, emotionally and academically.
 I am in no doubt that this should be at the heart of our practice, and not just an add-on, in order to be truly effective.